 After harvest of the previous crop, the land was ploughed with tractor drawn disc plough and harrowed twice to crush the clods and make the soil loose and friable.
 Farmyard manure was applied at the time of harrowing for uniform mixing with soil at 2-3 weeks before sowing of the crop.
-Stubbles, roots and weeds were removed from the experimental area.
-Later, rotovator was passed to bring the soil to fine tilth.
-Before sowing, the experimental area was divided into blocks and plots as per the plan of layout and small bunds (0.5 m) were formed around each plot and blocks.
-Each plot was levelled and drainage channel was formed for safe disposal of excess water.
+Stubbles, roots, and weeds were removed from the experimental area.
+Later, a rotovator was passed to bring the soil to fine tilth.
+Before sowing, the experimental area was divided into blocks and plots as per the plan of layout, and small bunds (0.5 m) were formed around each plot and block.
+Each plot was levelled, and a drainage channel was formed for safe disposal of excess water.

 In the experiment, the fertilizer application was followed as per the treatments.
-The nutrients viz., nitrogen, phosphorus and potassium were applied in the form of urea, diammonium phosphate and muriate of potash, respectively as basal dose at the time of sowing.
-Recommended dose of fertilizers (25: 50: 25 kg N, P2O5 and K2O ha-1, respectively) as per the treatment.
+The nutrients, viz., nitrogen, phosphorus, and potassium, were applied in the form of urea, diammonium phosphate, and muriate of potash, respectively, as a basal dose at the time of sowing.
+Recommended dose of fertilizers (25: 50: 25 kg N, P2O5, and K2O ha-1, respectively) as per the treatment.
 Foliar nutrition of various doses of nano urea (4,6,8 and 10 ml L-1) along with 100 per cent and 75 per cent RDN and normal urea (2 %) was applied at the time of flowering and pod development stage according to the specific treatment.
 Observations on growth as well as yield were recorded as per the protocol.
-The experimental data was analysed statistically and presented at five per cent level of significance for making comparison between treatments.
+The experimental data were analysed statistically and presented at a five percent level of significance for making comparisons between treatments.

 RESULTS AND DISCUSSION